JayEnaR/aYo-movies/README.md

 # aYo-movies
-This is a basic Angular application to interact with the omdbapi API.
+This is a basic Angular application to interact with the omdbapi API for searching audiovisual titles.

+## Features
+- Infinite scrolling
+- Dark theme (because what's a website without it?)
+- Save to "watch later"
+- PWA - caching for offline mode
+- Filter search on audiovisual types